 As a rule of thumb, a 10-year-old child should read your copy without using a dictionary or scratching their head to find the meaning.

 If you’re looking for a free tool, Read-able gets the job done.
 Upload your content and Read-able accurately tests the content for readability.
+It ensures that your copy corresponds with the reading level of your target audience.

 When I was writing content for my website, I went back and forth with my web designer almost every hour.
 Instead of sending him emails, I uploaded the content and images to Google Drive.
 My editor also has to correct errors.